Abs - Flat Tummy - Core Stabilization

 It's important to master these types of stability exercises before starting to do power moves or loading with weight.
 Building a foundation is key.

 Hi Ladies!
 Anna here.
 The first picture was taken when I was 7 months pregnant.... before I got really big!
 LOL The second picture was taken when my son was 7 months old.
 I have had incredible success with the exercises demonstrated here.
-LOGIN or SIGN-UP to try the same exercises I used right after Brooks was born.
+SIGN-UP to try the same workouts I used right after Brooks was born.